mecid/mecid.github.io/_posts/2019-09-04-modeling-app-state-using-store-objects-in-swiftui.md

 }
 ```

 The environment is a perfect candidate to keep store objects.
 Environment can share it between multiple views without explicit injection via init method.
-To learn more about the benefits of *Environment* in *SwiftUI*, take a look at "[The power of Environment in SwiftUI](/2019/08/21/the-power-of-environment-in-swiftui/)" post.
+To learn more about the benefits of *Environment* in SwiftUI, take a look at "[The power of Environment in SwiftUI](/2019/08/21/the-power-of-environment-in-swiftui/)" post.

 ![todos-screenshots](/public/todo.jpeg)